 If the client doesn’t mention their competition, there is no harm in asking about it.
 Looking at the competitive companies’ designs will give you an edge and help you understand the client’s business better.
 This way you will know what your client is up against and will be able to create a design that will stand apart from any competition.

 It is always helpful to get a sense of creative direction from the client themselves.
 Ask them about the features that they would like to see or how they want their design to be perceived.
 Some clients are keen on incorporating certain elements or attributes that symbolize their company, brand or product.
 Therefore, this particular information is extremely valuable.

-If you are about to undertake a design project or are participating in an online design contest, the questions mentioned should get the ball rolling.
+If you are about to undertake a design project or are participating in an online design contest, these graphic design project questions mentioned should get the ball rolling.
 Bottom line, you should be aware of these things when starting a project.
 If the design brief does not provide you this information, then ask your client.
 The more you know, the more likely you are to produce something dazzling that the anticipating client will surely appreciate.